Vizuri/presentations-johnnytu/modules/lecture-docker-security-isolation/slides.md

 lrwxrwxrwx 1 root root 0 Nov  8 04:12 uts -> uts:[4026531838]
 ```

-- Each process is in one namespace of each type

-Note: Behind, Docker creates a set of namespaces and control groups for the container.
-tree of all the namespaced
-isolated view of the host, network namespaces, user namspace
-namespace is segment that container sees.
+Note:
+Every container lives in its own namespace, or rather set of namespaces, for each of the features listed above.

 ---

 ## Example using namespaces directly

-- Using namespaces API ``unshare()`` to move the calling process to a new namespaces.
+- Using namespaces API `unshare()` to move the calling process to a new namespaces.

 - Create a shell process with pid and fs namespaces.